About the Program

 Declaring the Minor

-- Transcripts.
-(Transcripts printed through the Bear Facts system (available through summer 2016) or CalCentral (starting fall 2016) are acceptable.
+* Transcripts (Transcripts printed through the "Cal Central" system are acceptable.
 Please choose the printing option that includes your name).
-If you are taking courses for the minor in the semester you plan to graduate, print a copy of your current registration as well.
+If you are taking courses for the minor in the semester you plan to graduate, print a copy of your current class schedule as well.

-- A list of five courses (two core and three electives) you wish to use to satisfy the Disability Studies minor, as well as the semester and year the courses were taken.
+* A list of 5 courses (2 core and 3 electives) you wish to use to satisfy the Disability Studies Minor, as well as the semester and year the courses were taken.
 You must identify any course that overlaps with any of your majors or other minors.
-Only one course can overlap.
+Only one course may overlap.

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but are not noted on diplomas.

 All minors must be declared before the first day of classes in your Expected Graduation Term (EGT).
 For summer graduates, minors must be declared prior to the first day of Summer Session A.